 I already made one ladder before, it was a DIY blanket ladder inspired by Anthropologie, but it was a simple design and took way less time.

-About the cost of this DIY ladder shelf
+About the cost

 I calculated the cost of lumber based on how much lumber I used, but keep in mind that most of the boards aren't sold in 4' so you'd have to get it at 6' and leave the remaining wood for later projects.